Hi, we’re Frank and Anna. Welcome!

 - In the summer of 2010, Anna was diagnosed with an autoimmune thyroid disease called Hashimoto’s Thyroiditis and Frank was also diagnosed with an autoimmune disease called Celiac Disease.
 You can read more about Anna’s personal journey with Hashimoto’s disease here and more about Frank’s journey with Celiac Disease here.

 - After the birth of our second child, Anna tested positive for multiple autoimmune antibodies and currently has an unspecified autoimmune disease in addition to Hashimoto’s (which is now in remission).
-We don’t know what it is, but it's pretty messy!
-You can read more about that and how we're overcoming it here.
+We don’t know what it is, but it’s pretty messy!
+You can read more about that and how we’re overcoming it here.

-- We have two children (and are hopeful for many more).
-We aren't sure if our extensive family history of autoimmune disease (on both sides), food allergies, and various genetic mutations will make super babies, or another one of us.
+- We have three children.
+We aren’t sure if our extensive family history of autoimmune disease (on both sides), food allergies, and various genetic mutations will make super babies, or another one of us.
 Regardless of our genetics and family history, we are confident we can break the cycle of autoimmunity within our family by taking a proactive approach.

 - We both graduated from college in 2013.
 Anna earned a Bachelor of Science degree in Chemistry and Frank earned a Bachelor of Science degree in Mechanical Engineering.
 We both started working in the engineering field in 2013, until Anna decided to stay at home about a year after our first child was born.
-Frank still currently works as an engineer and health coach.
+Frank currently works as an engineer and health coach.
 For more information about his health coaching practice, visit his website at www.healthcoachfrank.com.